keiichirokubota/ggseminar/README.md

 # ggseminar

-This repository is for the GGseminar site.
+This repository is for page of GGseminar.